nrbn/Portico-Estate/README.md

 **Building**
 ----
-  Returns json data for all buildings.
+  Returns json data of all buildings.

 * **URL**